department-of-veterans-affairs/mhv-fhir-phr-mapping/README.md

 - add link to this readme.md from the index.html
 - changed patient-0 to us-core so that it does have some profile.
 This example is not intended to express typical or even possible.
 It is informative only.
 - allergy - add old maps with details into eVault PHR element, and FileMan element (guess)
-- allergy - do not populate .code.coding with drugClass, as this data is not appropriate in FHIR (Jay)
+- allergy - do not populate .code.coding with drugClass, as this data is not appropriate in FHIR. the concepts recorded are too broad to be actionable like FHIR would present them.
+Thus it may appear the patient is allergic to a whole class of drugs.
+(Jay)
 - condition - add old maps with details into eVault PHR element, and FileMan element (guess)
 - conditions - algorithm for <icd> to determine if it is ICD-9 or ICD-10
 - vitals - put location into extension on performer